beameio/beame-sdk/README.md

 ## Beame.io SDK introduction

-1. The Beame.io SDK allows to easily register routable hostnames.
-This essentially allows access to a device without routable IP address.
+1. The Beame.io SDK allows to register routable hostname for a device without a routable IP address.

 2. Beame.io SDK provides ability to easily generate random hostnames, and get matching certificates for them.
+These hostnames can be used for routing the traffic to your device without a routable IP address.

 The Beame.io service is designed to be used in bulk.
 Its goal is providing strongly authenticated endpoint for accessing client devices, as well as easy